ewfx/gaied-digi-kabootar/README.md

 A brief overview of your project and its purpose.
 Mention which problem statement are your attempting to solve.
 Keep it concise and engaging.

 ## 🎥 Demo
-🔗 [Live Demo](#) (if applicable)
+Video and screenshot are provided in gaied-digi-kabootar/demo folder 🔗 [Live Demo](#) (if applicable)
 📹 [Video Demo](#) (if applicable)
 🖼️ Screenshots: